 4. PhoneGap

-PhoneGap is another kind of tool among alternatives.
-Using this tool, you can develop cross-platform applications.
-PhoneGap is an open-source development tool.
-And this is used for building iPhone, Android, Blackberry and other mobile apps with JavaScript.
-If you are using PhoneGap, you can reduce the development cost, time and effort.
+PhoneGap is another tool among alternatives.
+This open-source development tool allows you to develop cross-platform applications, such as iPhone, Android, Blackberry, and other mobile apps with JavaScript.
+Using PhoneGap can reduce the development cost, time, and effort.

 Website: PhoneGap